How Can I Use Positive Reinforcement To Help Ease My Dog’s Anxiety?

 Desensitization and counterconditioning are two techniques that can be used together to help your anxious dog overcome their fears and gradually become more comfortable in triggering situations.

-See also How Can I Help My Dog Cope With Car Rides Or Travel Anxiety?
+See also How Can I Help My Dog Recover From A Traumatic Experience That Triggered Anxiety?

 Understanding desensitization